 - Minor Sickness/Injury

 Facilities for temporary rest are available at school.
-A good stock of first aid material is maintained and usually the teacher on duty will deal with bumps and scratches.
-At least one member of staff is trained in first aid.
-In case of sprains, head injuries or anything else that may deteriorate later the parents will be informed by phone, or a note sent explaining the injury and any action taken.
+A good stock of first aid material is maintained and usually the designated first aider will deal with bumps and scratches.
+Most staff are trained in first aid.
+In case of sprains, head injuries or anything else that may deteriorate later the parents will be informed by phone, or a txt sent explaining the injury and any action taken.
 If contact is unable to be made we will act on your behalf.

-Where children are required to have some medication at school on either a long term or short term basis, parents are asked to liaise with the class teacher and ensure that medication is at the school and has not expired.
+Where children are required to have some medication at school on either a long term or short term basis, parents are asked to liaise with the office/administrator whom is our designated first aider and ensure that medication is at the school and has not expired.
 The school office should be advised of any specific medical conditions and correct treatment/medication.
 Any/all medication administered by staff is logged.

 - Dental Treatment